szaboildi/nutrition-rag/README.md

 If no question-answer pairs meet the minimum cosine similarity threshold (currently set to -1, so all hits are automatically passed on), then the LLM-based generation is skipped and a fallback answer is returned to the user.
 5. App: The final answer (whether LLM-generated or the filtering fallback response) is then displayed in a streamlit app (defined at `src/streamlit/app.py`) along with the 3 best-matching unique answers (and their best matching question).
 The app is dockerized and can be run locally following the setup instructions outlined below.
 The dependencies were logged using UV.
-If you'd like to run the scripts independently, follow the instructions in the Locan Installation section.
+If you'd like to run the scripts independently, follow the instructions in the Local Installation section.

 ## Setup
 1. Make sure you have Docker installed (and Docker Desktop running if using WSL).